Creating a virtual escape room

 In the beginning of February, Team Care Force collaborated on a service event with the City Year HQ Development Team.
 We showcased four kinds of virtual service projects for potential corporate partners to share with their companies in order for us all to continue to serve during the pandemic.

 To prepare for this event, Care Force members were separated into teams to present different service options that we have done during past virtual events.
-I was part of a team with a completely new service project for Care Force: Virtual Escape Rooms.
-Virtual Escape Rooms are online activities that children and adults use to solve puzzles, break codes and unlock rooms.
-The Virtual Escape Room idea intrigued me because it would be a completely new service concept for Care Force.
-The idea was that volunteers would work together to come up with sets of challenges that could be woven together with a story to create the completed Virtual Escape Room.
-By adding the escape room project to our virtual service repertoire, Care Force can engage volunteers across the globe in a zero touch, completely virtual event.
+I was part of a team with a completely new service project for Care Force: virtual escape rooms.
+Virtual escape rooms are online activities that children and adults use to solve puzzles, break codes and unlock rooms.
+The virtual escape room idea intrigued me because it would be a completely new service concept for Care Force.
+The idea was that volunteers would work together to come up with sets of challenges that could be woven together with a story to create the completed virtual escape room.
+By adding the escape room project to our virtual service repertoire, Care Force can engage volunteers across the globe in a zero-touch, completely virtual event.

-To get started Care Force sent a poll to our partner school, The John Welsh Elementary School in Philadelphia.
-The 4th and 5th grade students directly voted for the escape room themes which interested them most.
-Some of the most popular themes were art, music, animals, and the online game Among Us.
+To get started, Care Force sent a poll to our partner school, John Welsh Elementary School in Philadelphia.
+The fourth and fifth grade students directly voted for the escape room themes that interested them most.
+Some of the most popular themes were art, music, animals and the online game Among Us.
 Next, I needed to familiarize myself with escape rooms.
 I used a few resources to find different escape rooms and I played through them.
 Initially, I felt overwhelmed.
-The creators put so much thought and effort into their story, and the challenges of their rooms seemed to flow seamlessly together.
+The creators put so much thought and effort into their stories, and the challenges of their rooms seemed to flow seamlessly together.
 Through my research, I learned that half the fun of an escape room is playing all the way through the story, so to get in the mindset of presenting the materials to volunteers, I needed to make an escape room myself.

-For the event itself, my escape room partner Eric and I used The Louvre escape room I created as an example to help volunteers familiarize themselves with the layout, the challenges questions, and the format of escape rooms.
+For the event itself, my escape room partner Eric and I used The Louvre escape room I created as an example to help volunteers familiarize themselves with the layout, challenges, questions and format of escape rooms.
 I realized that it was necessary for Eric and I to have first-hand experience creating an escape room so that we could properly answer questions from volunteers and provide them an example.
-The volunteers were able to use the interests provided by students at The John Welsh Elementary School to start working on a great escape room idea about zoo animals.
+The volunteers were able to use the interests provided by students at John Welsh Elementary School to start working on a great escape room idea about zoo animals.